pixelastic/norska/README.md

 `yarn run test:watch` in `norska-js` and editing a file in `norska-helper` will force an undesirable run of the `norska-js` tests again.

-To work around this issue, we created a local `jest.config.js` file in each module, that extends the main `jest.config.js` file at the monorepo root, but forces ignore watching any module folder that is not the one focused.
+To work around this issue, we created a `jest.config.local.js` at the root that should be loaded by each module instead of the default `jest.config.js` file.
-This creates some duplication of code,but allows for running a monorepo-wide `yarn run test:watch` and having the correct test reload.
+This custom file will dynamically exclude all other modules from the context, to have Jest focus on the one module we want to test.

 [1]: http://localhost:8083